-Impact of using a 3 year average LA distribution for international migration on the 2015 MYEs.
+Impact of using a three-year average local authority distribution for international migration on the 2015, and 2016 mid-year estimates

-ONS national estimates of international migration are based on the International Passenger Survey (IPS).
+Our national estimates of international migration are based on the International Passenger Survey (IPS).
 The IPS estimates are not reliable enough to be used to estimate migrants at the local authority level, as the sample of people in each local authority is too small.
-Therefore local authority estimates of international migration are derived using a variety of data sources including the Migrant Workers Scan (MWS).
-More information on this methodology is available in the Methodology Guide.
+Therefore, local authority estimates of international migration are derived using a variety of data sources including the Migrant Workers Scan (MWS).
+More information on this methodology is available in the methodology guide.

-For mid-year 2015 population estimates, the distribution of international in-migrants at local authority level could not be calculated as usual.
-This was because one of the administrative sources used in the calculations, (the Migrant Worker Scan, MWS) was unavailable.
-Consequently, the mid-2015 estimates (of sub national international immigration) were based on the average of the local authority distribution of international in-migrants used in the mid-2012 to mid-2014 population estimates.
+For mid-year 2015 and 2016 population estimates, the distribution of international in-migrants at local authority level could not be calculated as usual.
+This was because one of the administrative sources used in the calculations, the MWS, was unavailable.
+Consequently, the estimates (of subnational international immigration) were based on three-year averages of the local authority distribution of international in-migrants used in previous releases.
 This was in line with our commitment to use the best available data sources at the time of production.

 Download this table.xls